Sines Portugal - how to get there by train or bus and how to get

 DATE YOU PLAN TO TRAVEL

-LONG DISTANCE BUS (COACH) TICKETS MAY BE AVAILABLE ONLY 30 DAYS IN
+LONG DISTANCE BUS (COACH) TICKETS ARE AVAILABLE ONLY 30 DAYS IN

 I have no easy means to check or update so please confirm